Historical Apoplexy · State Legislative Adaptations · Indiana

 communities cannot afford insulin.
 The state that

-manufactures pharmaceuticals globally has communities
+manufactures pharmaceuticals at scale has communities

 without basic healthcare access.
 The pharmaceutical